tow3rs/catapult-v3-smartnic-re/README.md

 #### I2C Bus scan
 ![](Documents/Pictures/i2c_scan.jpg)

-#### Basic PCI Express project with custom design in action
+#### Basic PCI Express project with two PCIe interfaces
-The custom PCIe device detected by Windows device manager using the Altera PCI API Driver.
+The custom PCIe devices detected by Windows device manager using the Altera PCI API Driver.

 ![](Documents/Pictures/dev_manager.png)

-RW Everything tool writing a `01010101` pattern on BAR1 base address of the PCIe device, at this memory address is mapped an Avalon PIO core wired to the LEDs.
+RW Everything tool writing a `01010101` pattern on BAR1 base address of the first PCIe device, at this memory address is mapped an Avalon PIO core wired to the LEDs.

 ![](Documents/Pictures/rw_everything.png)